Simple Nectarine Cake with Sugar Crust

 - Serve it best warm, accompanied by an espresso or a glass of fresh white wine.

 This simple nectarine cake offers a delightful balance of textures and flavors, perfect for a summer dessert.
+It's a testament to how much can be achieved with just a few key ingredients, making it both elegant and accessible.

 How much of a capolavoro is this?